SCUT-WUSIE-ICLab/MeCo/README.md

 MeCo, a novel federated continual learning framework tailored for industrial edge systems.

 ## Code
-The codes will be availalbe soon.
+A more detailed version of the code will be available shortly.